LionyxML/auto-dark-emacs/README.md

 Doing so will probably make MacOS prompt you for security permissions.
-If by any change it does not prompt you, you can check permissions on MacOS by going to:
+If by any chance it does not prompt you, you can check permissions on MacOS by going to: